 We don’t make annoying additions to your bill for an extra dressing here or for an extra dressing there.
 We don’t make extra charges for drips, or extra charges for processing insurance claim forms.
 We can usually manage to obtain follow up radiographs with your pet unsedated, but if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation if chemical restraint would normally be required for patients to get diagnostic views (eg for hip xrays).

 For most cases such as cruciate ligament ruptures, joint replacements, most fractures, ear canal surgery, laryngeal surgery etc etc we agree a fixed price in advance.
 If we are sent the case history, photos and radiographs, we can often do this before we even see the pet!

 So what isn’t covered by the fixed price scheme?!

-Our fixed prices don’t include medication beyond the first routine re-check which is usually 3-5 days post-operatively and this first re-check is often at your normal veterinary practice.
-So any on-going antibiotic and anti-inflammatory requirement would usually be supplied by the referring practice when they see your pet for the first recheck.
+- Our fixed prices don’t include medication beyond the first routine re-check which is usually 3-5 days post-operatively and this first re-check will often be at your normal veterinary practice.
+So any on-going drugs required (eg antibiotic and anti-inflammatory) would usually be supplied by the referring general practice.

+- Our fixed prices don’t typically include revision surgery, or surgery to remove implants when this is required unless we have agreed this in advance.
 It is the nature of surgery that complications will occur from time to time.
-Unless we have agreed before hand, our fixed prices don’t typically include revision surgery, or surgery to remove implants when this is required.
-However we pride ourselves on being accessible and generous to assist with any further surgery that is required.
+However we pride ourselves on being accessible, reasonable and generous to assist with any further surgery that is required.

 If you are working on a strict budget, please ask us about our “In House Insurance” which add extra inclusions into our fixed price scheme.
 So, for a surcharge on the initial procedure we will undertake to cover any further revision surgery at no further charge.

-If you think you are going to struggle to pay the bill, please be sure to ask no later than the time of admission and we’ll see what we can do to help.
+If you think you are going to struggle to pay the bill, please be sure to ask in advance of the procedure being performed, and we’ll see what we can do to help.